elasota/zstd/doc/zstd_compression_format.md

 valid range of values that the FSE table is defined for, even if that value is not used, then the data is considered corrupted.

-Then the decoder can tell how many bytes were used in this process, and how many symbols are present.
-The bitstream consumes a round number of bytes.
-Any remaining bits within the last byte are unused.
+Once all probabilities are decoded, the decoder can tell how many bytes were used in this process and how many symbols are present.
+Probability decoding consumes a whole number of bytes, any remaining unused bits in the last byte to be read by probability decoding is unused.

 #### From normalized distribution to decoding tables